 Camp's first medication pass will be at 8 pm Sunday.
-It is the responsibility of the parent/guardian to give the campers any medication needed before 8 pm.
+It is the parent/guardian's responsibility to give the campers any medication needed before 8 pm.

 Overnight Camp Check-Out Time

 Please bring photo identification.
 Check-out is Friday morning each week from 10 am - 11 am.